nsanchez75/oomycete-effector-prediction/results/notebook.md

   - TODO: figure this part out later

 Update 10/26/2023: I analyzed WY and CRN with my revamped R script.
 I found that all of the sequences indicated by the filter list files can be found in the EffectorO-produced FASTA file.
 However, I don't notice any correlation between the fact that they are known effectors and their probabilities.

+Update 10/30/2023: I fixed the R script to properly log what sequences from the filter list were not found in the input FASTA file.
+I found that there were some sequences from the known effectors lists that were not found.
+Thus, I need to talk to Kelsey about the effectiveness of EffectorO.